+Microblading is a treatment.
 Micropigmentation of the eyebrows has similar effects as that in microblading, however, the former allows more choices of effects and colours.
 Clients could choose to have a full eyebrow fill such as filling it using a brow pencil while another choice is to have a thin hair-like stroke.
-Micropigmentation machines deliver deeper penetration into the skin with several options depending on how thick you want the actual strands of hair you want, ranging from very fine to thicker strokes.
-Micropigmented eyebrows can last for up to 10 years or longer while microbladed brows are typically for just one whole year.
+Micropigmentation machines deliver deeper penetration into the skin with several options depending on how thick one wants the actual strands of hair one wants, ranging from very fine to thicker strokes.
+Micropigmented eyebrows can last for up to *10 years or longer while microbladed brows are typically for just *one whole year.

-Our procedure is a two-step process involving the main technique or treatment and the touch up where you can choose to have the procedure and skip the touch-up or do both which is highly recommended for better results.
-Your first appointment with us includes undergoing the complete procedure as you desire.
-The second appointment follows 4 to 6 weeks later which is much shorter than the first one.
-Our technician fills any faded spots or fixes the imperfections while it is also possible to change the colour of the completed procedure.
+Microblading procedure is a two-step process involving the main technique or treatment and the touch up where one can chooses to have the procedure and skip the touch-up or do both which is highly recommended for better results.
+The first appointment includes undergoing the complete Microblading procedure as desire.
+The second appointment follows *4 to 6 weeks later which is much shorter than the first one.
+Microblading technician fills any faded spots or fixes the imperfections while it is also possible to change the colour of the completed procedure.

 Microblading is a procedure that is also referred to as microstroking, eyebrow embroidery, hair-like strokes, and feather touch.
 It is a type of permanent makeup that utilizes a procedure to partially or completely conceal missing eyebrow hair through simulated hair appearance that is created using fine cosmetic tattoo pigments.
 The pigments are implanted into the fine incisions in the skin and this technique has been around for centuries.
 However, it was only in recent years when the method of using microblading for eyebrows was introduced in Asia.